SoftUni-Internal/interactive-content/EN/00-Intro-to-Programming/01-Welcome-to-Coding.md

 Computer programs usually execute an algorithm.

-**An algorithm** is a **sequence of steps**, necessary for the completion of a certain task, something like a "recipe".
+**An algorithm** is a **sequence of steps**, necessary for the completion of a certain task, it is something like a "recipe".

-For example, if we want to fry some eggs, we will most probably use the following algorithm:
+For example, if we want to fry some eggs, we use an algorithm:
 - Heat up the oil in a pan
-- Put the eggs in
+- Put the eggs in it
 - Wait for them to fry
 - Move them away from the stove

-For example, to arrange a sequence of numbers in an ascending order, an algorithm is needed, e.g. find the smallest number and print it out, then find the smallest number among the rest of the numbers and print it out.
-This will be repeated until there are no more numbers left.
+For example, to arrange a sequence of numbers in ascending order, an algorithm is needed.
+The most basic one would repeat the same action: find the greatest number and move it at last place in the sequence, then find the next one and place it before it, running until the algorithm has processed all numbers in the sequence.

 When creating programs we usually use the help of an IDE, which stands for **Integrated Development Environment**, one example is **IntelliJ IDEA**.

-An IDE helps us easily run and debug our code avoiding syntax errors.
-Integrated Development Enviornments can containing a great number of additional tools according to their purpose.
+An IDE helps us easily run and debug code avoiding syntax errors.
+Integrated Development Enviornments can contain a great number of additional tools according to their purpose.

 [/slide]